-13.2.1 Silos
+13.1.2 Silos

-Triticale is very prone to damage from insects during storage due to its soft kernel.
-To minimise insect attack, the grain should be stored at less than 10% moisture, preferably in sealed silos (Photo 2).
+To minimise insect attack, the grain should be stored at less than 10% moisture, preferably in sealed silos (Photo 1).
 Treat the grain as it enters the silo and then check regularly (2-3 months) for reinfestation by grain insects.

-Photo 2: When using on-farm silos it is important to pressure test all silos, even those that are labeled as 'sealed'.
+Photo 1: When using on-farm silos it is important to pressure test all silos, even those that are labeled as "sealed".